MarwanKAsem/YouTube-Downloader-Script/README.md

 cd youtube-downloader
 pip install -r requirements.txt
 ```
-“Do not share your client secrets or OAuth tokens publicly”
+“Do not share your OAuth tokens publicly”